 How to recruit workers from Kiribati

-To recruit workers from Kiribati under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Kiribati under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

 PALM scheme employers can recruit workers through Kiribati’s overseas employment unit, which is part of the Ministry of Employment and Human Resources.

 To enquire about recruiting I-Kiribati workers, please email the Senior Labour Officer at the Ministry of Employment and Human Resources at (firstname.lastname@example.org) or phone (+686 750 21068) or (+686 750 21018).